mmrosenberg/gen2ntuple/README.md

 ### first time setup

-Before running the ntuple maker, you need to compile a C++ script in the `helpers` directory (this creates a shard c++ library used for the fiducial volume calculation).
+Before running the ntuple maker, you need to compile a C++ script in the `helpers` directory (this creates a shared C++ library used for the fiducial volume calculation).
 To do this, simply run:

 ```
 cd helpers/